ENCCS/julia-for-hpc/content/distributed.rst

 Point-to-point and collective communication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The MPI standard contains a `lot of functionality <https://mpi4py.readthedocs.io/en/stable/index.html>`__, but in principle one can get away with only point-to-point communication (``MPI.COMM_WORLD.send`` and ``MPI.COMM_WORLD.recv``).
+The MPI standard contains a `lot of functionality <https://juliaparallel.org/MPI.jl/stable/refindex/>`__, but in principle one can get away with only point-to-point communication (:meth:`MPI.send` and :meth:`MPI.recv`).
 However, collective communication can sometimes require less effort as you will learn in an exercise below.
 In any case, it is good to have a mental model of different communication patterns in MPI.